tpalczew/HideFaces/README.md

 ## Main Goal

-- My main goal was to build a pipeline that tests different Deep Learning algorithms available on the market and study their efficiency / misclassification examples for the specific task of face anonymization
+- My main goal was to build a pipeline that tests different Deep Learning algorithms available on the market and study their efficiency / misclassification examples for the specific task of face anonymization.
+In this project, Idecided to implement and test two algorithms: Haar Cascade Classifier and You Only Look Once (YOLO) deep learning single stage detector.
+To produce a minimum viable product quickly, I decide to use previously trained Haar Classifier (trained on frontal face images).
+The YOLO implementation is based on Keras (high-level neural networks API).
+I decided to performe transfer learning for YOLO model pretrained on COCO Dataset.

 <p align="center">
   <img src="static/Images-AT.001.jpeg" width="80%" title="Now you see me (left), Now you don't (right)">